cmayron/Legal-Calculus/README.md

 LCES provides that constitution.
 GateZero enforces it.

+## **XXI — The Three‑Gate Constitutional Stack**

+The LCES constitutional substrate governs all reasoning‑to‑action transitions through a three‑gate enforcement stack.

+Each gate enforces a distinct constitutional surface.

+Together, they prevent unauthorized escalation, drift, or consequence‑binding behavior.

+### **1. GateZero — Authority & Admissibility**

+GateZero is the constitutional checkpoint where reasoning must prove:

+- authority to act
+- admissibility under STOP
+- role separation
+- Edition purity
+- human‑bounded intent

+GateZero does not execute; it authorizes execution.

+No movement may proceed without GateZero clearance.

+### **2. GateDelta — Jurisdiction & Escalation Control**

+GateDelta governs **scope**, **jurisdiction**, and **escalation boundaries**.

+It ensures that:

+- no agent exceeds its mandate
+- no chain escalates without explicit human authorization
+- no model crosses into a domain it does not constitutionally hold

+GateDelta prevents horizontal drift across agents and vertical drift across authority layers.

+### **3. GateSigma — Consequence Binding & Final Clearance**

+GateSigma is the final constitutional gate before any action may bind into the world.

+It enforces:

+- consequence‑level admissibility
+- jurisdictional alignment
+- human‑explicit authorization
+- final STOP review

+GateSigma is the last checkpoint before the system reaches the Gate of Consequence.

+---

+#

+## **XXII — The Gate of Consequence**

+The Gate of Consequence is the constitutional boundary where attempted actions may or may not bind into the world.

+It is not a model layer.

+It is not a reasoning step.

+It is the **constitutional boundary between possibility and effect**.

+Nothing crosses the Gate of Consequence unless:

+- GateZero has authorized admissibility
+- GateDelta has validated jurisdiction
+- GateSigma has cleared consequence‑level authority
+- the Human Strategist has explicitly granted permission

+The Gate of Consequence is where governance becomes operational rather than procedural.

+It is the point at which LCES prevents:

+- unauthorized execution
+- unbounded escalation
+- drift into unintended consequence
+- cross‑agent contamination
+- self‑initiated action

+The Gate of Consequence is the **final enforcement surface** of the constitutional substrate.

 XXI — Trademark Notice

 LCES™ GateZero is a trademarked governance layer of the Legal Calculus Educational System.